rweckert/gMapping/README.md

 - A map location no found will default to the world map.
 - Map links extracted will only work within a "FRAME" html element.

+### Common System Requirements:
+The following applications are in general use of most Linux systems and are used in having qFind deliver output:
+- grep
+- read
+- rm
+- sed
+- wmctrl
+- xdg-open

 ### Critical System Requirements:
 The most important requirement is the yad (yet another dialog) application which allows for the use of custom dialog, menu, and window options.